oscaram007/webforge/README.md

 <details>
 <summary>🖥️ <strong>Console Inspector</strong> — click to expand</summary>

-The console is a window that shows messages from your code while it runs — like a behind-the-scenes log.
+The console is a window that shows messages from your code while it runs (like a behind-the-scenes log).

 - 📋 Captures normal messages, warnings, and errors
 - 🌳 Shows complex data as an **expandable tree** you can click through